-Fatiha Bazouche Teaching Assistant

-Ohio University Athens, Ohio

-This Roundtable presentation, focused on professional development, introduces an evidence-based approach to enhancing preservice teachers' critical thinking skills in hybrid learning environments by applying the Dual-Process Model of cognition.
+Fatiha Bazouche Teaching Assistant Ohio University Athens, Ohio skills in hybrid learning environments by applying the Dual-Process Model of cognition.
 Grounded in Merrill's First Principles of Instruction and Paul and Elder's Intellectual Standards, the workshop explores how balancing fast, intuitive thinking with slower, reflective reasoning can support the development of higher-order thinking.
 This presentation aims to introduce educators to practical methods that merge cognitive theory and pedagogy, ultimately supporting the development of adaptive, critical thinkers prepared for the complexities of modern classrooms.